Compositional Semantics for Open Vocabulary Spatio-semantic Representations: Background and Related works

 Clustering~\cite{maas2010clustering_word_vec} and mixture models~\cite{blei2003lda, hoffman2010online_lda} in NLP discover groups of semantically similar text data.
 The Latent Dirichlet Allocation (LDA) model~\cite{blei2003lda} parses documents into mixtures of discovered latent topics that allow a finer semantic similarity search.
 A generative probabilistic mixture model $p(z)$ approximates the distributions of semantic embeddings $z \in \mathcal{Z}$ by $K$ mixture components $p_k(z)$ weighted by the probability $\pi_k$ that each mixture component is sampled

 The optimal model is a mixture of Dirac delta distributions $p_k(z) = \delta(z - z^{(k)})$ with number of mixtures $K$ equaling the number of semantics in the distribution $\mathcal{Z}$.
-As the set of possible semantics in natural languages are unbounded, a common distribution approximation is the Gaussian mixture model (GMM) with $K \ll |\mathcal{Z}|$ Gaussian components $p_k(z) = \mathcal{N}(\mu_k, \Sigma_k)$ representing the $K$ best semantic clusters.
+As the set of possible semantics in natural languages are unbounded, a common distribution approximation is the Gaussian mixture model (GMM) with $K \ll |\mathcal{Z}|$ components $p_k(z) = \mathcal{N}(\mu_k, \Sigma_k)$ representing the $K$ best semantic clusters.
 However, this approximation has practical limitations.
-The required maximum clusters $K$ is generally not known.
+The required clusters $K$ is generally not known.
 Optimizing the mixture model $p(z)$ is challenging.
 Storing the the mixture distribution parameters or all $K$ semantic embeddings $\mu_k$ can be inefficient.

 Our compositional semantics approach instead leverage properties of high-dimensional hyperspheres to find an optimal semantic embedding $z^*$ akin to clustering.
-The vector $z^*$ defines $p(z \in \mathcal{Z})$ by similarity instead of approximating the entire distribution $p(z)$ as mixture models do.
+The vector $z^*$ defines $p(z \in \mathcal{Z})$ by similarity instead of approximating the entire distribution $p(z)$.
 Our approach has mathematical guarantees of optimality, and can represent a large set of semantics by a single embedding while optimizable by gradient descent.

 \textbf{Vision-language modeling.} Multimodal models that semantically interpret images and text by a unified embedding space are called vision-language models (VLMs).
 Global description generating VLMs~\cite{radford2021clip} consist of a visual $Enc_V()$ and language encoder $Enc_L()$.
 Both encoders are co-trained to generate a semantically similar visual and text embedding $z_v$ and $z_t$ for an input image $x$ and text $t$ in an aligned embedding space $Z$.
 Alignment enables VLMs to be used as an interface to query or express contents of visual data in natural language.
 Semantic correspondence between $z_v$ and $z_l$ is measured by cosine similarity.
 The encoders are typically trained on internet-scale image captioning datasets using contrastive learning.
 Global description models have many usages like image-text matching, multimodal search, multimodal generative modeling~\cite{li2023blip2}, and visual-question-answering~\cite{liu2023llava}.
 However, outputs are not spatially grounded in the input image and therefore have limitations for tasks requiring precise spatial information such as navigation~\cite{shah2022lm_nav}, manipulation~\cite{ahn2022saycan}, and mapping~\cite{huang2023vlmaps}.